-- (upcoming) Jam, Jelly and Marmalade, A Global History, The Edible Series, Reaktion Books.
+- Jam, Jelly and Marmalade, A Global History, part of the esteemed Edible Series, Reaktion Books, London, UK, 2021.

 - We Sure Can!
 How Jams and Pickles are Reviving the Lure and Lore of Local Food, Arsenal Pulp Press, Vancouver, 2011.
 Finalist for Taste Canada—The Food Writing Awards 2012.

 - Toronto: The Unknown City (with Howard Akler), Arsenal Pulp Press, Vancouver, 2003.